nuwave/lighthouse/docs/master/api-reference/directives.md

     If not given, the column names can be passed as a String by clients.
     """
     columns: [String!]

+    """
+    Use an existing enumeration type to restrict the allowed columns to a predefined list.
+    This allowes you to re-use the same enum for multiple fields.
+    The effect is exactly the same as with the `columns` argument.
+    """
+    columnsEnum: String
 ) on ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION
 ```